victorcastro/docs/docs/conversation/conversation-capability.md

 ### Capability Request

-Below is an example for executing a Capability Query request using the contactId.
+Below you can find an example for executing a Capability Query request using the contactId.

 Conversation API POST `capability:query`